How to Get a Forklift License

 While a driver’s license is not a prerequisite to operate a powered industrial truck (including regular lifts, heavy duty forklifts, pallet jacks, etc.), another question remains: do you need a forklift license to operate a powered industrial truck?

 Yes – a forklift license is absolutely required to operate a forklift.
 But how do you get a forklift license?
 A forklift license is obtained through your training source.
-CertifyMe.net has six different training courses, and a Train the Trainer option, for anyone that needs a forklift license:
+CertifyMe.net has six different training courses and a Train the Trainer program for anyone that needs a forklift license.
+Our training ensures your workers can earn OSHA certification to legally operate any of the following classes of forklifts:

 - Class 1: Electric Motor Rider Trucks